ZyromM/Char.io/README.md

 # Char.io

-This is Third Person Shooter game.
+This is Third Person Shooter game not finished yet.
+(In Progress)

 ## Tooling